-The MBL Group recorded A\$49 million of credit and other impairment reversals for the 2024 fiscal year, including A\$34 million for net credit impairment reversals, and A\$15 million for net other impairment reversals on interests in associates and joint ventures, intangible assets and other non-financial assets.
+The MBL Group recorded A\$150 million of credit and other impairment charges for the 2025 fiscal year, including A\$110 million for net credit impairment charges, and A\$40 million for net other impairment charges on interests in associates and joint ventures, intangible assets and other non-financial assets.
 Credit and other impairments may be required in future periods depending upon the credit quality of our counterparties or if the market value of assets similar to those held were to decline.
-Credit and other impairment charges may also vary following a change to the inputs or forward looking information used in the determination of expected credit losses.
-Please refer to Note 12 of our 2024 annual financial statements for further information on the determination of expected credit losses.
+Credit and other impairment charges may also vary following a change to the inputs or forward-looking information used in the determination of expected credit losses.
+Please refer to Note 12 of our 2025 annual financial statements for further information on the determination of expected credit losses.